Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms

 In this paper we consider two observers which are accelerating with same constant acceleration $a$ in RRW and LRW, respectively.
-For generality, the Rindler fields (which are taken to be real scalar ones) are considered as thermal at inverse temperature $\beta_0$.
-All the possible combinations for Feynman progators, namely $G_{RR}$ , $G_{LL}$, $G_{RL}$ and $G_{LR}$, are being calculated through ensemble averaging procedure with respect to the vacuum of the Minkowski observer.
-We observe that $G_{RR}$ and $G_{LL}$ indivitually consists of four parts -- usual non-thermal, thermal due to $\beta_0$, Unruh thermal due to acceleration at inverse temperature $\beta_U = 2\pi/a$ and a cross term due to both $\beta_0$ as well as $\beta_U$.
+For generality, the Rindler fields (which are taken to be real scalar ones) are considered as thermal at inverse temperature $\beta_0$ and the spacetime is taken to be $(1+1)$-dimensional.
+All the possible combinations for Feynman propagators, namely $G_{RR}$ , $G_{LL}$, $G_{RL}$ and $G_{LR}$, are being calculated through ensemble averaging procedure with respect to the vacuum of the Minkowski observer.
+Two particular situations are being considered -- without as well as with applying analytic continuation among the coordinates between RRW and LRW.
+We observe that $G_{RR}$ and $G_{LL}$ individually consists of four parts -- usual non-thermal, thermal due to $\beta_0$, Unruh thermal due to acceleration at inverse temperature $\beta_U = 2\pi/a$ and a cross term due to both $\beta_0$ as well as $\beta_U$.
 These two correlators are symmetric under the exchange of $\beta_0\leftrightarrow\beta_U$.
 Whereas other two consist of a pure Unruh thermal and a cross-term.
 These do not carry the symmetric property.
-The cross contribution is usually interpreted as the stimulating effect due to presence of both actual thermal and Unruh thermal baths \cite{Kolekar:2013hra, Kolekar:2013aka}.
+The cross contribution can be interpreted as the stimulating effect due to presence of both actual thermal and Unruh thermal baths (this is inspired by an existing interpretation done earlier for the response function of an accelerating detector in a thermal bath \cite{Kolekar:2013hra,Kolekar:2013aka}).
 This structure of Feynman propagators implies that in presence of interaction the physical quantities in Rindler frame will not only be affected by acceleration which is exactly like the same due to $\beta_0$, but also a stimulating effect must show its presence.